Linda Hoxit: Career

-She is the former girlfriend of rockstar Al Kooper and was featured on the cover of his album "Act Like Nothing's Wrong" with her head super imposed with Kooper's hairy torso and legs.
+Hoxit is the former girlfriend of rockstar Al Kooper and was featured on the cover of his album "Act Like Nothing's Wrong" with his head superimposed on her body.

 Personal life

 After 12 years based in Los Angeles, Linda returned home to the Seattle area where she taught dance and acting for many years.
-Most recently, she was an acting coach at the John Robert Powers School in Seattle.
+She was an acting coach at the John Robert Powers School in Seattle.
 After twenty years of marriage to Richard E. Smith, she was widowed in January 2011.
 Linda continued to stay in touch with many of her dance colleagues.
-She was married to Alan Almeida, Operations Manager of The Sacramento Theatre Company, and now makes her home in Sacramento, CA, where she began her professional career in the early 70's at Sacramento Light Opera Association's, "Music Circus".
+She was married to Alan Almeida, Operations Manager of The Sacramento Theatre Company, and now makes her home in Sacramento, California, where she began her professional career in the early 1970's at Sacramento Light Opera Association's, "Music Circus".